avijeetpandey/java-lld/src/patterns/DESIGN_PATTERNS.md

 So the observable notifies the observers, whenever there is a state change this is the crux of observable pattern, in other words `Observer pattern` is a pattern that defines one to many dependency between objects, so that when one object changes all its dependents are notified.

+### Decorator pattern
+Decorator pattern allows the behaviour to be added to individual objects without changing the behaviour of other objects belonging to the same class. this pattern promotes flexibility and extensibility, allowing the developers to compose objects with different functionalities at runtime.

+need of decorator pattern ?
+- This pattern avoids the `Class Explosion` from being happening.